aquantumreality/Inter-IIT-CloudPhysician/README.md

 ## Possible Future Work

 - One possible idea could be to use a teacher-student mechanism between YOLOV8 and GAYnet for training GAYnet.
-We hope to try this out
--
+- This approach can be further streamlined by using mixture-of-experts, helping us generalize for monitor types not present in the dataset better.